open-telemetry/opentelemetry-collector-contrib/connector/routingconnector/README.md

 The following settings are available:

 - `table (required)`: the routing table for this connector.
+- `table.context (optional, default: resource)`: the [OTTL Context] in which the statement will be evaluated.
+Currently, only `resource` and `log` are supported.
 - `table.statement`: the routing condition provided as the [OTTL] statement.
 Required if `table.condition` is not provided.
 - `table.condition`: the routing condition provided as the [OTTL] condition.
 Required if `table.statement` is not provided.
 - `table.pipelines (required)`: the list of pipelines to use when the routing condition is met.
 - `default_pipelines (optional)`: contains the list of pipelines to use when a record does not meet any of specified conditions.
 - `error_mode (optional)`: determines how errors returned from OTTL statements are handled.
 Valid values are `propagate`, `ignore` and `silent`.
 If `ignore` or `silent` is used and a statement's condition has an error then the payload will be routed to the default pipelines.
 When `silent` is used the error is not logged.
 If not supplied, `propagate` is used.
 - `match_once (optional, default: false)`: determines whether the connector matches multiple statements or not.
 If enabled, the payload will be routed to the first pipeline in the `table` whose routing condition is met.

-Example:
+May only be `false` when used with `resource` context.

+### Examples

+Route traces based on an attribute:

 ```yaml
 receivers: